kaichaosun/mansion/README.md

 * Why system::Trait do not need to import
 * All the user can run a validator?
 * Option<Balance> -> Balance in the serialization json format
+* `cargo build` is slow, how to improve it
+* new created account is not allowed to execute extrinsics.